grdw/lorikeet/_posts/2017-12-10-free-bootlegs.md

 </p>

 <p>
-  In order to get one (or max two) send an email to: bird@lorikeet.nl and state a little bit about why you want to have the music, I'm always interested to know.
+  In order to get one (or max two) send an email to: bird@lorikeet.nl and state a little bit about why you want to have the music + some details where to ship them to.
 </p>
 <p>
   Greetings and love,